Which Payment Types Should Your Small Business Accept?

 The Pros and Cons of Cash Transactions

 “In God we trust–all others pay cash.”
 Is this your business motto?
-Many American small businesses have a “cash only” policy in spite of shoppers’ increasing preference for paying with plastic.
+Some American small businesses have a “cash only” policy despite shoppers’ increasing preference for paying with plastic.
 The benefits of cash transactions are obvious: no special equipment or processing fees, no waiting for payments to be transferred to your account, no chargebacks.
 However, cash-only businesses are still vulnerable to theft and fraud.
 There is always the risk of accepting a counterfeit bill, plus thieves may be more likely to target businesses that seem to have a lot of cash on the premises.
-Internal theft has been a problem in our area and can be a particular problem when the cash register is full.
+Internal theft has been a problem in our area and can be a problem when the cash register is full.

-The bottom line: It wouldn’t make sense to stop accepting cash altogether, but there are benefits to accepting a variety of payment methods and limiting the amount of cash you keep in your store or office.
+The bottom line: It wouldn’t make particular sense to stop accepting cash altogether, but there are benefits to providing controls with a variety of payment methods and limiting the amount of cash you keep in your store or office.

 Why Customers Love to Pay With Debit Cards

 A small piece of plastic has replaced cash and check as the preferred payment method for most consumers.
-With direct deposit the standard way to receive paychecks for many workers, trips to the bank and ATM are not as common as they used to be.
+With direct deposit the standard way to receive paychecks for most workers, trips to the bank and ATM are far less common than they used to be.
 Instead of withdrawing enough cash for the week, people use their debit cards because they offer the convenience of credit cards with the budgetary discipline of paying with cash or check.
 Some people also like to track their spending through an online budgeting tool connected to their debit card.

 Although you’ll certainly please your customers by accepting debit cards, you’ll need to partner with a merchant services provider to implement the Point of Sale (POS) equipment needed to process debit and credit cards.
 Debit cards also incur processing fees that vary depending on the network and how the card is processed (signature or Personal Identification Number PIN).
 Talk to a merchant services provider like Union Bank to learn more about the upfront and monthly costs associated with debit card transactions.